For You: Dear Struggling Teenager…I see you.

 You can look into alternative school programs that still allow you to graduate with a diploma.
 Rules vary by state, but Excel High School and K12 are both great programs that might be a great fit for your situation.
 Consider all of your options and ask for help from school counselors or a teacher you trust.

 Things are harder than they were when I was a teenager.
 I didn’t have to deal with Twitter or Snapchat.
-To be honest I still don’t know how to tweet and couldn’t figure out snapchat.
-Facebook barely makes the cut.
+To be honest I suck with technology…just enough to get by.

 Oh yes, I’m going there.
 Sex is complicated.
 On one hand, if you’re doing it right (right person, right time and yes, right technique) it’s pretty amazing.
 On the other hand though….bah!
 I honestly wish that TV would portray sex what it really is…which is messy (in all aspects).